-At Institute for Protein Research, Osaka University, we maintain databases involved in life science such as PDBj (Protein Data Bank Japan).
+At Research Center for Next-Generation Protein Sciences, Institute for Protein Research, Osaka University, we maintain databases involved in life science such as PDBj (Protein Data Bank Japan).
 The target databases are described below:

-PDBj (Protein Data Bank Japan) is a partner to manage PDB, which includes molecular structural information of biological macromolecular such as proteins.
-Under wwPDB (World Wide Protein Data Bank), we collaborate with RCSB PDB in the USA, PDBe in EU, BMRB in the USA to manage the worldwide unique PDB.
+PDBj (Protein Data Bank Japan) is a partner to manage PDB, which includes molecular structural information of biological macromolecular such as proteins, and EMDB (Electron Microscopy Data Bank), which includes Coulomb potential maps obtained by electron cryo-microscopy.
+Under wwPDB (World Wide Protein Data Bank), we collaborate with RCSB PDB and BMRB in the USA, PDBe and EMDB in the EU, in the USA to manage the worldwide unique PDB/EMDB.

 In Japan, we facilitate on utilizing life science databases collaborating with DBCLS (Data Base Center for Life Science) and DDBJ (DNA Data Bank Japan) under the support of 1.
 To promote this activity, we founded a common work framework JBI (Japan alliance for Bioscience Information).

 BMRB (Biological Magnetic Resonance data Bank) is a database including various information about biomolecules studied by NMR (Nuclear Magnetic Resonance).
 Under the support of 1, we collaborate with the group in the University of Connecticut to accept deposition, develop various tools and maintain the Japan site of BMRB.

 EMPIAR (Electron Microscopy Public Image ARchive), managed by EBI (European Bioinformatics Institute), is the raw image database to construct molecular structural information studied by electron microscopy.
 In 2018, we started to provide a mirror site of EMPIAR at Japan under the support of 2.